 Many providers, including the Centers for Disease Control and Prevention, not only offer free workplace violence prevention programs that you can use as an ongoing educational resource to empower your employees – oftentimes these programs can be targeted toward the specific industry that you’re working in.
 Though there are some signs of violence or other suspicious and threatening behaviors that are universal, there are also threats specific to something like a healthcare environment that people working in a retail store wouldn’t have to worry about – and vice versa.

 This level of ongoing education can not only help employees better identify institutional, environmental and even policy-based risk factors for workplace violence, but they can also teach them to be better communicators and to use teamwork for ongoing threat assessments, they can help employees better identify resources to be used to support injured workers, they can help you create prevention strategies for particular departments or employees and more.

 All of these types of resources should be deployed not only for existing employees, but they should also become a part of the employee onboarding process for new hires.
 Likewise, employees should be required to participate in these types of programs on a regular basis – at least once a year – to help them take advantage of new techniques, identify new threats and refresh their own knowledge of occupational safety prevention techniques and best practices.

-Not only should a workplace have a very clear zero tolerance policy in place in terms of threats of physical violence, harassment, intimidation or other types of disruptive behaviors, but that policy needs to be clearly communicated to all people.
+Not only should a workplace have a very clear zero-tolerance policy in place in terms of threats of physical violence, harassment, intimidation or other types of disruptive threatening behaviors, but that policy needs to be clearly communicated to all people.
 The policies must be enforced and the consequences must be severe – the stakes are far too high for any other “half measures” approach.